aymisxx/reflect-aug-seg/README.md

 The overall project framing, evaluation discipline, and technical direction were influenced by the course structure and the broader research themes associated with the DREAMS Lab.

 This project aligns with core themes in space robotics, including perception, scene understanding, and mapping under uncertainty.
-By improving the interpretability of LiDAR signals through lightweight transformations, it contributes to more robust environmental understanding—an essential requirement for autonomous exploration, mapping, and decision-making in resource-constrained and extreme environments.
+By improving the interpretability of LiDAR signals through lightweight transformations, it contributes to more robust environmental understanding, an essential requirement for autonomous exploration, mapping, and decision-making in resource-constrained and extreme environments.

 This work represents an independent implementation and analysis carried out within that academic context.